thisisnabi/Shortener/README.md

 ```

 ## Give a Star! ⭐
 If you find this project helpful or interesting, please consider giving it a star on GitHub.
-It helps to support the project and gives recognition to the contributors.
+It helps support the project and recognizes the contributors.

 ## Getting Started
-To get started with the URL shortener service, follow the installation instructions provided in the Installation section above.
+To start with the URL shortener service, follow the installation instructions in the Installation section above.
 Once the service is up and running, you can begin using the API endpoints to shorten URLs, track statistics, and manage your shortened links.

 ### Problem